List of discontinued Bose headphones: QuietComfort 15

 The "QuietComfort 15" (QC15) over-ear headphones were sold from 2009 until 2015.
 Compared with its predecessor, the QuietComfort 2, the QC15 had microphones on the inside and outside of each unit and revised foam padding.
-Like the QuietComfort 2, the QC15 was powered by a single AAA-sized battery.
+Like the QuietComfort 2, the QC15 was powered by a single AAA-sized battery, and had a Hi/Low switch which adjusted the input gain between low-output sources like CD and MP3 players and high-output sources like airplane sound systems and AC-powered amplifiers.

 In 2010, American Airlines provided QC15s to first-class and business-class passengers on some long-haul flights.
 Also in 2010, the QC15s won the What Hi-Fi?
 Sound and Vision annual award for "Best Noise Cancelling Headphones".

 Beginning in June 2011, the QC15 included an extra cable with inline remote and microphone for control of select Apple products.